qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `position: sticky` doesn't work across stacking context.
   - `overflow: visible` will still be clipped by stacking context
   - `background-attachment: fixed` will position based on stacking context
+  - `opacity` is "relative" to parent.
+Child `opacity:1` in transparent parent won't make it more opaque than parent.

 - On mobile browsers, the top address bar and bottom navigation bar can go out of screen when you scroll down. `100vh` correspond to the height when top bar and bottom bar gets out of screen, which is larger than the height when the two bars are on screen.
 The modern solution is `100dvh`.
 - `width: 100vw` makes the width-that-excludes-scrollbar to be `100vw`, which can make the total width (including scrollbar) to horizontally overflow. `width: 100%` can avoid that issue.